Logiqx/gps-wizard/docs/accuracy/samsung.md

 - Qualcom Snapdragon 8 Gen 1
 - Samsung [Exynos 2200](https://semiconductor.samsung.com/processor/mobile-processor/exynos-2200/) includes GNSS (GPS, GLONASS, BeiDou, Galileo)
   - GPSTest database calls the GNSS hardware "S.LSI,K401" (unique to S22)
-    - Other Samsung GNSS hardware includes the "S.LSI,K050" (unique to A53 and A33)
+    - Other Samsung GNSS hardware includes the "S.LSI,K050" (unique to A53 and A33) which is the [Exynos 1280](https://semiconductor.samsung.com/processor/mobile-processor/exynos-1280/)
   - No longer uses Broadcom chipset